 - Higher Degree by Research Thesis Review – Guidelines

 - Higher Degree by Research Examiners – Guidelines

 2.1 The aim of HDR supervisor registration is to establish, maintain and continually build upon a standard for quality supervision across the University and to support the ongoing involvement of HDR supervisors in professional development around supervision.
 Furthermore, registration of supervisors aims to ensure that academic staff have the skills and knowledge to successfully supervise students throughout their candidature.

 2.2 To be appointed as Principal Supervisor or Co-Supervisor of a HDR candidate in the University, a person must meet the criteria for inclusion in the ‘USC Register of HDR Supervisors’ at the time of appointment as supervisor, and be admitted to the Register prior to commencing supervision of the candidate.

-2.3 People who do not meet the supervisor eligibility criteria may participate on supervision panels as Associate Supervisors in addition to at least two registered supervisors.
+2.3 People who do not meet the supervisor eligibility criteria may participate on supervision panels as consultant supervisors in addition to at least two registered supervisors.

-3.1 The following criteria must be demonstrated for registration as a HDR supervisor at this University:
+3.1 The following criteria must be demonstrated for registration as a HDR supervisor of HDR students at this University:

 3.1.1 An academic appointment at the University;